OctoHubOSS/Waitlist/docs/api/overview.md

 ## Rate Limiting

-API requests are subject to GitHub's rate limiting.
+API requests are subject to rate limiting.
 Use the `/api/rate/limit` endpoint to check your current rate limit status.

 ## API Categories

-The OctoSearch API is organized into the following categories:
+The OctoHub API is organized into the following categories:

 ### Repository APIs